terra-money/docs/docs/dev/spec-governance.md

 $$\frac{Yes}{Yes + No + NoWithVeto} \gt T$$

 If any of the above conditions are not met, the proposal is rejected.
-The deposit associated with rejected proposals are nopt refunded and will be transferred instead to the Community Pool.
+The deposit associated with rejected proposals are not refunded and will be transferred instead to the Community Pool.
 The parameters `quorum`, `veto`, and `threshold` exist as blockchain parameters within the Governance module.

 ### Proposal Implementation